Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs).
 [VC-DATA-MODEL]

+# Response as Push

+The OAuth 2.0 Pushed Authorization Requests ([@!PAR]) specification outlines a number of challenges relating to passing values as URL parameters.
+SIOP has these same challenges, but due to the nature of being implemented on a mobile device it can occur on the response as well as on the request.

+In order to support large responses that may contain verifiable presenations, SIOP leverages the same solution as defined in [@!PAR] but with different entities in the roles: The Relying Party acts as the server and the SIOP acts as the client.

+## Relying Party Metadata

+## Differences from PAR

 # Self-Issued ID Token Validation {#siop-id_token-validation}
 See [@!OIDC4VP] on how to support multiple credential formats such as JWT and Linked Data Proofs.